rajanpatel126/Machine-Learning/EDA/Fifa/Readme.md

 - Combining these 2 dataframes and finding the probability of winning the mathces.

 - A general function to calculate the performance of any team in such matches.

+_2nd Inference_

+- Checking the Playing Strategy of a team in knockouts vs non-knockout matches

+- home_goal column contains the information of a goal: it's time and player who made the goal

+- The data has specific format in the column, there is a pattern in the data, so it will be easier to extract the numbers from the data

+- Creating 4 different dataframes, home team & away team in knockouts and non-knockouts.

+- 're()': a RegX module.
+A built in liberary of a python that provides regular expression support.

+- Firstly, I need to have the pattern of the string, So copy the string and ask GPT to give the regX pattern.

+- For Knockouts; Adding two columns, Home_goals and Away_goals; representing the time of a goal by perticular team

+- A perticular team can be home team and away team as well.
+So, to find the strategy we need to saperate out these two columns and aggregate for a perticular team

+- Making a dataframe of Home_goals and Away_goals, filling empty and null values with 0.
+Then, excluding those rows where goal count is 0.

+- Adding another column, Time of Goal by calculating whether the time is <45, 45 < time < 90 or >90. and getting the strategy of knockouts.
+Same goes for Non-Knockouts.